 Do you know what sucks, generally, about reading blogs by internet marketers who really know what they’re doing?

-They generally don’t publish content that frequently.
+They generally don’t publish content as frequently as I’d like.
 Neil Patel of Quicksprout is the exception.

 But it stands to reason.
 After all, folks that have businesses separate from their IM blog are busy working on their business.
 Moreover, they usually only publish content when they have something worthwhile to say… usually based on actual results and testing.

 But this is why their work is so great.
-They’re in the trenches every day which becomse fodder for fantastic IM blog content.
+They’re in the trenches every day which becomes fodder for fantastic IM blog content.

-Not only do I read all blogs on this list, I’ve purchased most of what they sell.
+Not only do I read all blogs on this list, I’ve purchased most of what they sell (those that sell stuff).
 The collective information and experience below is mind-boggling.